Didayolo/ranky/README.md

 ![matrix](img/preference_matrix.png)

 Each row is a candidate and each column is a judge.
-Here is the results of `rk.borda(matrix)`, computing the mean rank of each candidate:
+Here is the results of `rk.average_rank(matrix)`, computing the mean rank of each candidate:

 ![borda](img/borda_example.png)

 We can see that candidate2 has the best average rank among the four judges.

-Let's display it using `rk.show(rk.borda(matrix))`:
+Let's display it using `rk.show(rk.average_rank(matrix))`:

 ![display](img/show_example.png)